deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Bhishma was back, tail such a happy blur it was practically making a thrumming noise and shedding water everywhere.
 She coaxed the ball out of his mouth and sent it flying again.
 Nice thing about lake balls, she could pretend they were wet because of the water, not because of slobber.

-“...Heh.
+“…Heh.
 You know what I just realized?
 I can say something like that now and I’m laughing *with* myself.”

 She finished tidying the memorial stone and sat against it in silence for a couple more ball-chucks, until the call of “Mom!” drifted round the bend in the path, summoning her to food.
 So, she bent over and kissed the stone before standing.